 For enterprise teams, Cursor currently offers more stability and compliance credentials.
 For individual developers or small teams working across distributed architectures, Windsurf's cross-repository capabilities provide distinct advantages.

-Ultimately, the most effective approach combines either tool with 4ge's specification-first methodology, ensuring your AI assistant receives the complete context it needs to deliver exceptional results.
+Either way, the most effective approach pairs your IDE with 4ge's specification-first workflow — so your AI assistant gets the full context it needs to get it right the first time.

 Related Comparisons